-The proposed cross-section of the Phase 1 roadway is slightly larger than half of the future 3-lane arterial, as shown in City of Camas Standard Detail ST5.
+The proposed cross-section of the Phase 1 roadway is designed to meet site topography demands and to plan for widening with minimal reconstruction.
+The paved roadway is slightly larger than half of the future 3-lane arterial, as shown in City of Camas Standard Detail ST5.
 The roadway pavement will be a minimum of 26 ft. wide, providing for two 13 ft. lanes of traffic.
-The north side of the road will have curb and gutter, a landscape planter (where appropriate), 6 ft. sidewalk, and 6 ft. public utility easement per Standard Detail ST5.
+The north side of the road will have curb and gutter, a 6 ft. public utility easement, and a landscape planter (where appropriate).
+Rather than a typical sidewalk between the planter and P.U.E., the project will incorporate a meandering 10 ft. wide mixed use trail through the woods and pasture north of the project to provide pedestrian connectivity.
+It is unclear at this time how the ownership and maintenance responsibilities will be divided for the trail component.
 The south side of the Phase 1 roadway will consist of an edge of asphalt and a 2 ft. gravel shoulder.
 The Phase 1 roadway will have a shed section, sloping towards the curb and gutter at 2% cross-slope.

-Some modifications to Standard Detail ST5 are proposed to minimize impacts to existing mature trees.
-For approximately 240 lineal feet of the north side of the road, the typical section incorporates attached sidewalk and 2:1 slopes as opposed to detached sidewalks and 4:1 maximum slopes.
-These are reflected in the 30% roadway drawings.
-While the curb-tight sidewalk eliminates the planter strip where implemented, it maintains more of the existing large trees in the forested area.
-These two modifications save approximately 19 large established trees.
+Some modifications to the typical section and 4:1 max. side-slope (shown in Standard Detail ST5) are proposed to minimize impacts to existing mature trees.
+For approximately 240 lineal feet of the north side of the road, the typical section excludes the street trees, and proposes a 2:1 side-slope.
+These are reflected in the provided roadway drawings.
+While the modified cross-section eliminates the street trees where implemented, it maintains more of the existing large trees in the forested area.
+These two modifications save approximately 17 large established trees.